Kp0c/war-crimes-map/README.md

 - [x] Add the search section UI
 - [x] Add the Filters section UI
 - [x] Add events to the map (The map displays all the data)
-- [ ] Create grouping of events.
+- [x] Create grouping of events.
 Scale X -> show regions.
 Scale Y -> show ADM2, Scale Z -> show cities
 - [ ] Add the list of crime types at the bottom
+- [ ] Show amount on the event
 - [ ] Add Filters functionality (Working crime filter)
 - [x] Allow the map to be resized
 - [ ] Create a List View
 - [ ] Add Dots animation
 - [ ] Add mobile design
 - [ ] Documentation
-- [ ] Use correct fonts
+- [x] Use correct fonts
 - [ ] Test deployment
+- [ ] (Optional) improve scaling
+- [ ] (Optional) extract data processing to the service worker to improve performance

+## What I'd change if I had more time
+- I'd clusterize the events smarter.
+  Because we're clusterizing by the city, district, region, some dots are pretty far from their actual position until the user zoom in
+- Improve performance of mapping.
+Not sure what we can do here, because we need to map tens of thousands events on tens of thousands cities.
+- Do better scaling.
+With the current scaling approach, zoomed in version looks very ugly

 ## How to run
 1. Clone the repo